Loss and Preservation

 Brandhoek 2024

-This work - The Keeper of Stillness comes from the current Brandhoek collection of exotic rainforest plants
+This work – The Keeper of Stillness – comes from Brandhoek's current collection of rainforest exotics.

-Sometimes salvation comes not from movement, but from perseverance.
+Sometimes salvation comes not through action, but through perseverance.

-This work reminds us that patience is not standstill –
+This work reminds us that patience is not stagnation –